United Kingdom - Passport & Nationality - British Overseas Citizen (BOC) - Pre 1949 12(3)

 - in a place that was a British Protectorate, British Protected State, Mandated or Trust Territory; AND

-It is essential that the applicant and their parent did not suffer from the Automatic Loss provisions that were enacted upon independence of the territory, so each situation must be assessed separately.
+It is essential that the applicant and their father did not suffer from the Automatic Loss provisions that were enacted upon independence of the territory, so each situation must be assessed separately.
 It is also possible for this BOC status to be upgraded to full British citizenship.
 While there are several others, the most common situations cover:

 1) a grandparent was born in the United Kingdom;